Stony Brook great value

-A member of the elite Association of American Universities, Stony Brook offers more than 200 majors, minors, and combined-degree programs for undergraduates; Long Island’s premier academic medical center; and first-rate opportunities for undergraduate research, including at nearby Brookhaven National Laboratory, which Stony Brook co-manages.
-Stony Brook was one of only 10 universities given a recognition award by the National Science Foundation for integrating research and education at the undergraduate level.
+A member of the elite Association of American Universities, Stony Brook offers more than 200 majors, minors, and combined-degree programs for undergraduates; Long Island’s premier academic medical center; and first-rate opportunities for undergraduate research, including at nearby Brookhaven National Laboratory, a US Department of Energy national lab that Stony Brook has a role in running.
+Stony Brook was one of only 10 universities recognized by the National Science Foundation for integrating research and education at the undergraduate level.

-Students in our School of Marine and Atmospheric Sciences conduct research on the R/V Seawolf at our waterfront Marine Sciences Center in Stony Brook Southampton, and in Jamaica, at Discovery Bay Lab.
-In fact, Stony Brook University offers many unique semester, academic year, and winter and summer study abroad programs in 20 different countries on four continents with more than 80 partner universities.
-Our diverse and prestigious programs allow students to experience a once-in-a-lifetime opportunity and gain cross-cultural experience around the globe, including in Madagascar, led by renowned scholar, MacArthur Fellow, and Indianapolis Prize–winner Patricia Wright, and in Stony Brook’s Turkana Basin Institute in Kenya, established in cooperation with renowned anthropologists Richard, Meave, and Louise Leakey.
+Stony Brook University offers many unique semester, academic year, and winter and summer study abroad programs on six continents in nearly 30 different countries.
+Our diverse and prestigious programs allow students to experience a once-in-a-lifetime opportunity in places such as Madagascar—led by renowned scholar, MacArthur Fellow, and Indianapolis Prize–winner Patricia Wright—and Stony Brook’s Turkana Basin Institute in Kenya, established in cooperation with renowned anthropologists Richard, Meave, and Louise Leakey.

 Each spring the University pays tribute to students’ accomplishments in all the arts and sciences with a day of exhibition and performance.
-Stony Brook has more than 300 clubs and organizations for students and offers an extensive intramural program.
+Stony Brook has more than 375 clubs and organizations for students and offers an extensive intramural program.
 Students, faculty, and staff race boats made with only cardboard, duct tape, and paint in the annual Roth Pond Regatta.
 Other Stony Brook traditions include Homecoming and Strawberry Fest.
-Our Student Activities Center features an international food court, student lounges, an art gallery, and a Wellness Center for exercise classes and workshops.
+Our Student Activities Center features a food court, student lounges, an art gallery, and a Wellness Center for exercise classes and workshops.
 Across campus, the Sports Complex includes courts for basketball and squash, a running track, a dance studio, and weight rooms.
-Next door the new 85,000-sq. ft., three-floor Walter J. Hawrys Campus Recreation Center houses a three-court gymnasium, multipurpose indoor arena, fitness studios, and workout space devoted entirely to the health and well-being of Stony Brook students, faculty, and staff.
+Next to it, the 85,000-sq. ft., three-floor Walter J. Hawrys Campus Recreation Center houses a three-court gymnasium, multipurpose indoor arena, fitness studios, and workout space devoted entirely to the health and well-being of Stony Brook students, faculty, and staff.
 Each residential quad also has its own fully equipped fitness center open 24/7.
-And the Division I Seawolves compete in an 8,300-seat stadium as well as a new arena opened fall 2014.
+And the Division I Seawolves compete in an 8,300-seat stadium as well as a new 4,000-seat arena.

 • 1,040 acres